From Gilead to Bousbir

 What they feared, what they hoped for.

 That idea sits at the centre of The Ogress of Fez.
 I am not trying to reconstruct Bousbir as it was.
 I am trying to listen to its edges.
 To what resists translation.
 To the emotional weight of what’s missing.
-The film is made of glimpses, overheard conversations, interrupted rituals, women speaking off-screen.

-But I am connected to Morocco, and to a lineage of women whose stories I only partly know, women who migrated, who disappeared, who were spoken about in half-sentences, whose names shifted in the telling.
+Sometimes I wonder what it means for me to be telling this story at all.
+I am not a woman.
+I did not live through Bousbir.
+But I am connected to Morocco, and to a lineage of women whose stories I only partly know - women who migrated, who disappeared, who were spoken about in half-sentences, whose names shifted in the telling.

 What I’m learning, slowly, is that silence is not the same as absence.
 That what can’t be fully recovered can still be felt.
-That the act of imagining, carefully, with humility, can be a form of attention.
-I don’t want to fill in the gaps with certainty.
-I want to stay close to the uncertainty itself.
-To write what might have been sensed, not simply what happened.
+That the act of imagining, carefully and with humility, is a way of engaging with loss without pretending it can ever be reconciled or resolved.

 A breath.